-As mentioned above, Cw-chain is a transparent, append-only ledger in a form of a chain.
-Since this is a privately generated chain, we needed a mechanism to secure its integrity by decentralising the actual data from the system that created it.
+As mentioned above, CW-chain is a transparent, append-only ledger in the form of a chain.
+Since this is a privately generated chain, we needed a mechanism to secure its integrity by decentralizing the actual data from the system that created it.

-We accomplish that by sharing the chain with third parties, getting back feedback that we can't control but fully describes the current status of the chain (such as filesize, digital signature and timestamp) and by sharing all that information immediately and directly with every user via multiple third party email service providers.
+We accomplish that by sharing the chain with third parties, the IPFS network, and the Solana L1 blockchain, getting feedback that we can't control but fully describes the current status of the chain (such as file size, digital signature, IPFS hash, Solana NFT address, and timestamp), and sharing all that information immediately and directly with every user via multiple third-party email service providers.

-In other words, if we wanted to change anything that has been recorded in the cw-chain, we would have to change the records on our databases, regenerate every Cw-chain-link, upload the files to every third party cloud storage, hack its filesize and timestamp values (on every cloud storage service provider), hack the user's email account, hack the third party email service provider in order to change the certificate of ownership values and the actual email timestamp.
-And all that, assuming that no user has a copy of the Cw-chain or his certificate of ownership stored offline.
-Moreover, the digital signatures of the creations secure the data integrity since those signatures (hashes) are recorded in the chain and mentioned in the certificates of ownership all users receive.
-Any data alteration would change those values making the submission inconsistent and breaking the chain's integrity.
+In other words, if we wanted to change anything that has been recorded in the cw-chain, we would have to change the records in our databases, regenerate every Cw-chain-link, upload the files to every third-party cloud storage, hack its filesize and timestamp values (on every cloud storage service provider), hack the IPFS network and all its nodes, hack the Solana blockchain and all its nodes, hack the user's email account, and hack the third-party email service provider in order to change the certificate of ownership and all other interconnected values.
+All of this assumes that no user has a backup of the CW-chain or his certificate of ownership.
+Moreover, the digital signatures of the creations secure the data integrity since those signatures (hashes) are recorded in the chain and certificates mentioned in the of ownership all users receive.
+Any data alteration would change those values, making the submission inconsistent and breaking the chain's integrity.

-As a result, this formula makes it impossible for anyone, even us who run the service behind it, to alter any data once it has been added to the chain and a chain-sync has occurred.
+As a result, this formula makes it impossible for anyone, even us who run the initial service behind it, to alter any data once it has been added to the chain and a chain-sync has occurred.